 Learn more about Copyright and Ownership Rights.

 On the other hand, if the code is protected, copying only a small amount could be an infringement, particularly if it is a highly creative or important example of the programmer’s art.
 Copyright infringement has been found to exist where only 14 lines of source code out of a total of 186,000 lines were copied verbatim.
-(SAS Inst., Inc. v.
+See, for example, SAS Inst., Inc. v.
 S&H Computer Sys., Inc., 605 F.Supp.
 816 (M.D.Tenn.
 1985).

 If such a “new” program contains a substantial amount of copyrighted material from an existing program, it may constitute a derivative work.
 You need to obtain permission to create a derivative work from someone else’s software.
 Common examples of derivative works include:

-Learn when Using Copyrighted Material is Acceptable.
+Learn when Using Copyrighted Material Is Acceptable.